 - 4.1.1.
-The Board of Directors is the legal Governing Body of every Avanti school and has ultimate accountability and legal responsibility for all Avanti Schools, including statutory responsibilities of governors and accountability for the quality of educational provision and school effectiveness.
-The Board has appointed School Stakeholder Committees (SSCs) for each Avanti School.
+The Board of Trustees "the Board" is the legal Governing Body of every Avanti school and has ultimate accountability and legal responsibility for all Avanti Schools, including statutory responsibilities of governors and accountability for the quality of educational provision and school effectiveness.
+The Board has appointed SSCs for each Avanti School.
 SSCs provide perspectives from various stakeholder groups (staff, parents and wider community) on the day-to-day functioning of the school in order to support the school's work. - 4.1.2.
-This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting or directing other staff.
+The Principal has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting or directing other staff.
 They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times (DfE KCSIE 2024). - 4.1.3.
 A designated member of the Board of Trustees provides strategic oversight of all Child Protection and Safeguarding procedures.
 They provide strategic support and will delegate to the Principal and Designated Safeguarding Lead in each school to ensure that this policy is followed. - 4.1.4.
-Any serious issues in any of the schools within the Avanti Schools Trust (against a staff member, serious H&S concern, or safeguarding incident) should be shared with The Head of People. - 4.1.5.
-Online safeguarding training is also implemented during the course of the year to support updates.
-Each school has its own Designated Safeguarding Lead and more than one Deputy Designated Safeguarding Lead.
+Any serious issues in any of the schools within the Avanti Schools Trust (against a staff member, serious H&S concern, or safeguarding incident) should be shared with the DSL in the first instance or the Principal, who will thereafter notify the Head of People and/or the CEO.